cimm-kzn/AAMFixer/README.md

 Tool for fixing atom-to-atom mapping on the basis of set of predefined rules.
 The approach is highly based on CGRtools library (https://github.com/cimm-kzn/CGRtools) [1] and uses its embedded features.

+Important!
+Atoms should follow the same order, only AAM should differ.
+For corresponding reactions with wrong and correct AAM, reagent mapping should coincide.
+Otherwise, remapping rule will fail.

 `notebook.ipynb` - contains example Python code:
 - to generate remapping rules from reactions with wrong and correct mapping.
 - to apply generated rule to fix mapping in new reaction.